jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

     fmap _ Nil = Nil
     fmap f (Cons x t) = Cons (f x) (fmap f t)
 ```
-If a list is empty, then we get te empty set, otherwise we map the indivual values in the list recursively using the given `f`.
+If a list is empty, then we get the empty set, otherwise we map the indivual values in the list recursively using the given `f`.
 In `C++` this `fmap` functor roughly corresponds to `std::transform`, while for Python the closest thing would be the `map` function.
 With these two definitions, `List` is a functor!
 We could check the that it satisfies the requirements.

 As mentioned, `List` is implemented in the standard library as `[]`, and `Cons` is written as `:`, while the empty set is written also as `[]`.
 This allows you to write:
 ```haskell